guyorlinsky/magicScraper/README.md

 # MagicScraper
-this is the first project I have ever done after completing the python3 bootcamp on udemy.
+this is the first project I have done after completing the python3 bootcamp on udemy.